xecrets/xecrets-slip39/src/Xecrets.Slip39/docs/Xecrets.Slip39.Extensions.md

 ## Extensions.ToSecretString(this byte[]) Method

-Convert a recovered binary master secret to a UTF-8 encoded string, assuming it may have been padded with 0xFF
+Convert a recovered binary master secret to a UTF-8 encoded string, assuming it has been padded with 0xFF
 bytes.
+If it can't be interpreted as a valid UTF-8 string, it will be converted to a BIP-39 mnemonic

 ```csharp
 public static string ToSecretString(this byte[] masterSecret);